agb32/cosmadoc/docs/source/hardwarelab.md

 The COSMA hardware laboratory is used for prototyping and development of new systems and technologies.
 Many of the systems tested are readily available for benchmarking.

-## BlueField DPU cluster
+## DINE and DINE2

+DINE and DINE2 are experimental test clusters for exploring new hardware and networking technologies.

 The [BlueField DPU cluster](bluefield.md), [DINE](dine.md), is equipped with 24 nodes each containing a NVIDIA BlueField-2 Data Processing Unit, with HDR200 InfiniBand connectivity.
 To use this facility submit jobs to the bluefield1 Slurm partition.
+It was previously equipped with BlueField1 and Rockport network cards.

+The [DINE2](dine.md) cluster is an 8 node cluster equipped with a CerIO composability fabric, allowing GPUs to be added to servers upon demand.

 ## GPU compute